Tipifarnib in Subjects With Myelodysplastic Syndromes

 1. Of non-child-bearing potential (surgically sterilized or at least 2 years post-menopausal); or

-2. If of child-bearing potential, subject must use an adequate method of contraception consisting of two-barrier method or one barrier method with a spermicide or intrauterine device.
-Both females and male subjects with female partners of child-bearing potential must agree to use an adequate method of contraception for 2 weeks prior to screening, during, and at least 4 weeks after last dose of study medication.
-Female subjects must have a negative serum or urine pregnancy test within 72 hours prior to start of study medication.
+2. If of child-bearing potential, subject must use a highly effective method of contraception, such as combined (estrogen and progestogen containing) hormonal contraception associated with inhibition of ovulation, progestogen-only hormonal contraception associated with inhibition of ovulation, intrauterine device, intrauterine hormone-releasing system, bilateral tubal occlusion, vasectomised partner or sexual abstinence.
+Both females and male subjects with female partners of child-bearing potential must agree to use a highly effective method of contraception for 2 weeks prior to screening, during, and at least 4 weeks after last dose of trial medication.
+Female subjects must have a negative serum or urine pregnancy test within 72 hours prior to start of trial medication.

 3. Not breast feeding at any time during the study.